Sarah Everard and the Useless Generality of “Male Violence”

-Groups like Sisters Uncut see the links between gender-based violence and police violence; their protest connected the killing of Sarah Everard with a proposed bill expanding police powers currently under consideration in Parliament, including the power to crack down on protests.
-A mourning chant at a protest on Sunday, which had kicked off at Scotland Yard, named women killed by police: “Rest in peace to Sarah Everard, to Breonna Taylor, to Shukri Abdi, to Black trans women who have been murdered, to all women, trans people, gender nonconforming people, and all those killed by police violence.”
+Groups like Sisters Uncut see the links between gender-based violence and police violence; their protest connected the killing of Sarah Everard with a proposed bill expanding police powers, including the power to crack down onprotests, currently under consideration in Parliament.
+A mourning chant at a protest on Sunday, which had kicked off at Scotland Yard, named women killed by police: “Rest in peace to Sarah Everard, to Breonna Taylor, to Shukri Abdi, to Black trans women who have been murdered, to all women, trans people, gender-nonconforming people, and all those killed by police violence.”

 Let’s be very clear about these events: Sarah Everard is found dead.
 A police officer is charged with murdering her.
 Women organize to get out in the streets in Everard’s name.
 Police try to shut the women down.
 Women turn out anyway.
 Officers brutalize some of the women.
 But what we’re supposed to believe the alleged murder of Sarah Everard is about is women at risk and “male violence,” reduced to something almost essential, devoid of specificity or context or politics.
 We’re supposed to accept that the solution is that police need more power in order to protect women from this “male violence.”

-She could have been describing the movement which grew after the death of Breonna Taylor, who police killed in a raid on her home in Louisville exactly one year before the protests for Sarah Everard.
-While lawmakers in London consider a bill expanding police powers to shutdown protests, Kentucky legislators are advancing a bill which would criminalize protests by enhancing penalties, and which would also make it a misdemeanor if someone “accosts, insults, taunts, or challenges a law enforcement officer with offensive or derisive words, or by gestures or other physical contact, that would have a direct tendency to provoke a violent response from the perspective of a reasonable and prudent person.”
+She could have been describing the movement that grew after the death of Breonna Taylor, who police killed in a raid on her home in Louisville, Kentucky, exactly one year before the protests for Sarah Everard.
+While lawmakers in London consider a bill expanding police powers to shut down protests, Kentucky legislators are advancing a bill that would criminalize protests by enhancing penalties, and which would also make it a misdemeanor if someone “accosts, insults, taunts, or challenges a law enforcement officer with offensive or derisive words, or by gestures or other physical contact, that would have a direct tendency to provoke a violent response from the perspective of a reasonable and prudent person.”
 After a year of protests and demands for police killings to end, it is a retaliatory move, as was the crackdown in London last weekend.

-By splitting “police violence” off from “male violence,” you will get claims like the one made by the former Scotland Yard detective, that Black Lives Matter, a movement against police violence and in defense of Black lives, is not also a movement against violence against women.
+By splitting “police violence” off from “male violence,” you will get claims like the one made by the former Scotland Yard detective that Black Lives Matter, a movement against police violence and in defense of Black lives, is not also a movement against violence against women.
 This frame acts as if police committing this violence are not also often “men” and as if the “women” in “violence against women” cannot be Black.
-Such misogynistic, racist excuse-making in reaction to police violence against women protestors is also a threat: if women protest “male violence,” maybe we’ll protect you; if you protest police violence, we will not only withhold that protection, but if we are violent towards you, we will tell the public, you had it coming.
-It’s a threat that, in this case, was also made by a woman, while a woman is currently the commissioner of the Metropolitan police, and who now is facing pressure to resign.
+Such misogynistic, racist excuse-making in reaction to police violence against women protesters is also a threat: If women protest “male violence,” maybe we’ll protect you; if you protest police violence, we will not only withhold that protection, but if we are violent toward you, we will tell the public you had it coming.
+It’s a threat that, in this case, was also made by a woman, while a woman is currently the commissioner of the Metropolitan Police, and now is facing pressure to resign.

 Male violence as a descriptor perhaps obscures more than it can expose.
 Call it patriarchal violence, or the violence of white supremacy—police violence is both.
 But is a protest against “male violence” already a protest against police violence?
 It could be.
 So long as police are still delegated the power to “protect” women, even when they abuse that power, it must be.